na-na-hi/renget/archive/sfbf5.md

 \>"Don't you get snippy with ME, young lady!
 I might be a tenth of your size but you're not too big for me to give you a good wallop!"
 \>"Squeak!
 Whimper..."
 \>"*Sigh* I'm not mad, I'm just...disappointed.
 C'mon, this village practically helped raise you, remember?
 Just go easy on them, ok?
 That's all I'm asking."
-\>"...And while you're at it, put on that bra I had made for you!
-[You might be more monster than hunter](https://desu-usergeneratedcontent.xyz/trash/image/1678/66/1678668912886.png), but I'm not having my own daughter running around with her beachballs hanging out like those hybrid handlers...ESPECIALLY in front of all the other horndog hunters!"
+\>"...And while you're at it, put on that bra I had made for you!%% [You might be more monster than hunter](https://desu-usergeneratedcontent.xyz/trash/image/1678/66/1678668912886.png)%darkgreen%, but I'm not having my own daughter running around with her beachballs hanging out like those hybrid handlers...ESPECIALLY in front of all the other horndog hunters!"%%

 \##################################################

 >\>Are you willing to cuddle 24 hours a day, seven days a week?
 You barely say goodbye to one monster before the next swoops in for another lengthy endeavor!
 There's no break, no reprieve.
 Just an endless stream of snuggle sessions!
 And if you cry for rest, now you have to deal with an offended monster.
 Is this the world you want?

-\>draw the short straw and get assigned as this years “designated monster snuggler”
+%darkgreen%\>draw the short straw and get assigned as this years “designated monster snuggler”
 \>you report to the “snuggle station” which is a heavily fortified and “monster proof” shack (your new living quarters) beside a very large gazebo (the snuggle zone) in the middle of the jungle
 \>as you approach and get closer you see what looks like a very, VERY long line of monsters waiting impatiently in front of the large gazebo
 \>you see all kinds of monsters in the line; flying wyverns, brute wyverns, leviathans, amphibians, birds, beasts, and a surprisingly high amount of elder dragons